Skip to content

 The piece I didn’t cover there: the compounding effect.

 After three months on an engagement, the CLAUDE.md is dense with client-specific ICP signals, objection patterns, and sequence learnings.
 The fifth run is measurably better than the first.
 That doesn’t happen in Clay or Apollo.
-Those systems process rows — they don’t accumulate operator context.
+Those systems process rows.
+They don’t accumulate operator context.

 Job 2: Content operations